thebgacademy/bga-site/content/index.md

 <script src="https://server.fillout.com/embed/v1/"></script>

-#### Find out more about this years BGA [[BGA24|HERE]]
+#### Find out more about this year's BGA [[BGA24|HERE]]

 ## What is The BGA?

-BGA was started with [[BGA23]], found here on the [original site](https://bga23.org/), however, going forward this will be the go to site for all things BGA!
-All Workshops, talks and guides will be directed to and from here to act as a central point in the eduction of bioinformaticians worldwide!
+BGA was started with [[BGA23]], found here on the [original site](https://bga23.org/); however, going forward this will be the go to site for all things BGA!
+All workshops, talks and guides will be directed to and from here, acting as the central point in the education of bioinformaticians worldwide!

 BGA23 was the test bed, the team (the one man team at the time, [[Sujai Kumar]]) aimed for 20 workshops and ~20 participants each.
 This culminated in >40 workshops with >1500 attendees.
 Simply amazing!